sperezacuna/schneider-challenge-r1/README.md

 Once the total green energy generated by each country is calculated, the specific information about each energy source becomes redundant.
 Consequently, we drop all the columns that are in the green energy list.

 ### Label calculation
 Last but not least, we create a new dataframe to compute the label.
-Then we fill each row with the index of the country who has the most (green energy - load) in the countries array.
+Then we fill each row with the index of the country who has the most surplus in the countries array.
+The surplus is calculated using the following formula:
+$$
+\text{Max Surplus} = \max(\text{Total Green Energy Generated} - \text{Load})
+$$

 Since we try to predict which country will have the most surplus in the next hour, we do a basic 1-shift operation.
 Then, we drop the last row since we do not have the necesary data to calculate the label.
-Lastly, we concatenate the main dataframe with the labels dataframe.
+Lastly, we concatenate the main dataframe with the generated labels dataframe.

 <p align="right">(<a href="#top">back to top</a>)</p>